 Chassis Material: aluminum, hard-coat anodized

 RATINGS (out of five stars):

 Reliability * * * * *

-The Security-9 was 100 percent reliable over 500+ rounds, shooting with two brands of hollow-points and with bullet weights ranging from 100 grains to 165 grains.
+The Security-9 was 100 percent reliable over 500+ rounds of ammo, shooting with two brands of hollow-points and with bullet weights ranging from 100 grains to 165 grains.
 It feeds smoothly and ejects consistently.

 Accuracy * * *

 On-par with the genre, especially for the price.
 I bet it’s capable of better, hindered a little by sights and a slightly squishy trigger.

 Better than a GLOCK.
 More aggressive grip texture need apply.